Ninjacop/cl-ruby/doc/02-Variables-Constants-and-Type-Conversions.md

 ## Constants

 Also in Ruby, you can define constants at the toplevel and module level.
 The naming conventions are UPPERCASE or starting with a capital letter, and even if they are declared with MiXeD CaSe or lowercase, the Ruby VM will print out a warning saying that the constant is invalid.
 Constants also work like `defrubyvar`, except the names should be uppercased.
+Note that constants are defined under `~object~` class.

+Argument options: see `defrubyvar`

 - Global Constants -> `defrubygconst` (Don't forget the "g")